top of page

 Use Self-Hypnosis and Relaxation Tools to Reset Your System

 You don’t have to white-knuckle your way through December.
-Your mind can be supported, gently and effectively.
+Your mind can be supported gently and effectively.

 This is where my Tracey Lee Coaching Self-Hypnosis & Relaxation Audios can help.
+They are designed to:

-• calm a racing mind
+• Calm a racing mind

-• ease tension from the body
+• Ease tension from the body

-• slow down overthinking
+• Slow down overthinking

-• support emotional regulation
+• Support emotional regulation

-• improve sleep
+• Improve sleep

-• help you feel grounded again
+• Help you feel grounded again

-Even ten minutes of guided relaxation can shift your entire emotional state — especially on days when everything feels too much.
+Even ten minutes of guided relaxation can shift your entire emotional state—especially on days when everything feels too much.
+They’re affordable, easy to access, and designed for real people juggling real pressure.
+In a month like December, they can be a lifeline.

 Let Connection Be Simple (Not Perfect)

 You don’t need to create magical moments.
 You don’t need to impress anyone.
+Connection can be:

-• a walk together
+• A walk together

-• a slow breakfast
+• A slow breakfast

-• sitting beside someone without talking
+• Sitting beside someone without talking

-• choosing presence over performance
+• Choosing presence over performance

-People don’t remember the day being perfect... they remember how they FELT with you.
+People don’t remember the day being perfect; they remember how they FELT with you.

 Final Thoughts

 December stretches people far beyond their usual emotional capacity.
-If you're feeling overwhelmed, snappy, tired, sensitive, or just “done”, it totally makes sense!
+If you're feeling overwhelmed, snappy, tired, sensitive, or just “done,” it totally makes sense!
 You’re trying to cope in a month that demands too much from almost everyone.

+Your job isn’t to be festive.
+Your job isn’t to hold everything together.
 Your job is to protect your mental health in a season that challenges it.

 Give yourself some softness.
 Use tools that support your mind.
 Slow down where you can.
+And remember... you don’t have to carry December alone.

 Need Support?

-My Tracey Lee Coaching Self-Hypnosis & Relaxation Audios were created for times exactly like this... when your mind feels full and your body is tired.
+My Tracey Lee Coaching Self-Hypnosis & Relaxation Audios were created for times exactly like this—when your mind feels full and your body is tired.
 They’re calming, affordable, gentle, and designed to help you get through a heavy month with more ease.

-And if you need deeper emotional support, counselling or coaching is available.
+If you need deeper emotional support, counselling or coaching is available.

 You deserve peace, even at the busiest time of year.